moonpay/react-native-challenge/README.md

 Feel free to structure the code however you prefer and use third-party libraries at your discretion.

+We are also interested to see how you would approach testing your code.

 Do not spend too much time on making it beautiful.
 Basic aesthetics are welcome, but we are not grading your design skills here.